 Typical quality management software platforms are workflow-based and provide intelligent routing to move quality-related events through different areas of the business to ensure product or service quality.

-Most quality management software systems consist of a variety of apps, including:
+Most QMS systems consist of a variety of applications, including:

 - Document control